 Capital as a factor of production describes all man-made goods that are used in the production process.
 The capital stock may include goods such as machinery, tools, vehicles, semi-finished products, etc. It is important to note that capital is by definition a derived factor of production, since it requires the combination of land and labor (i.e. the other two factors of production).

-Even though entrepreneurship is not part of the classical factors of production, it is sometimes added to the list as a fourth factor.
+Even though entrepreneurship is not part of the classical factors of production, it is often added to the list as a fourth factor.
 The reasoning behind this is that entrepreneurship often leads to innovation, new processes or new products.
 Hence, it can increase production efficiency and act as a factor of production.

 In a Nutshell

-Factors of production describe all the inputs or resources that are used in the production of goods and services.
+The four factors of production describe all the inputs or resources that are used in the production of goods and services.
 The classical factors include land, labor and capital.
 Land (i.e. natural resources) describes all naturally-occurring resources (e.g. soil, water, air) that can be used in the production process.
 Labor refers to the human effort that is used in the creation of goods and services.
 Capital describes all man-made goods that are used in the production process.
 Last but not least, some economists argue that entrepreneurship should be considered a factor of production as well, because it leads to innovation and thereby increases production efficiency.